cmd-coffee/documentation/README.md

 ### FAQs
 1. Is your coffee organic?
-> While we frequency have beans that are organically grown, our roasting process and facilities are not organically certified.
+> While we frequently have beans that are organically grown, our roasting process and facilities are not organically certified.

 2. Do you have a dark roast?
 > In order to preserve the original tasting notes of each bean, we roast light-medium.
 However, we have beans that have a rich mouthfeel and other qualities that seem "dark."
 If you want a "dark roast" try out the "Meeting Day" blend.